farzamsh/FineIllDoItMySelf/README.md

 ## 📋 To-Do List

-Stage 1: Making the app playable with manual modifications for not supported features
+Stage 1: Making the app viable via essential mechanics and manual modifications

 1. ✅ Fixing forced log clear on switching to roster bug
 2. ✅ Adding Advantage and Disadvantage to attacks